u01jmg3/docs/mix.md

     mix.js('resources/js/app.js', 'public/js')
         .postCss('resources/css/app.css', 'public/css');

 If you've ever been confused and overwhelmed about getting started with webpack and asset compilation, you will love Laravel Mix.
-However, you are not required to use it while developing your application; you are free to use any asset pipeline tool you wish, or even none at all.
+However, you are not required to use it while developing your application; you are free to use any asset pipeline tool you wish or even none at all.

 > {tip} If you need a head start building your application with Laravel and [Tailwind CSS](https://tailwindcss.com), check out one of our [application starter kits](/docs/{{version}}/starter-kits).